sjbiaga/pisc/README.md

 rate(s) and/or weight(s) - the _delay(s)_ (or duration(s) or "delta(s)") that
 correspond(s) to the fastest action(s).
-In plural, because the programmer can set a degree of parallelism - the number of cores - allowing for multiple communications to occur, as long as these do not share the same channel and do not discard each other - otherwise, until such a gap, only the first (satisfying these two conditions) are returned: for each (pair), it then uses a key to get an associated `Deferred`, and the delay to _complete_ a `Deferred`; it does this twice, for actions of opposite polarities, unless it's just the case of a single "τ".
-One more constraint is that the two actions (in a pair) do not discard each other.
+In plural, because the programmer can set a degree of parallelism - the number of cores - allowing for multiple communications to occur (simultaneously), as long as these do not discard each other - only those satisfying this condition are returned: for each (pair), it then uses a key to get an associated `Deferred`, and the delay to _complete_ a `Deferred`; it does this twice, for actions of opposite polarities, unless it's just the case of a single "τ".
+One obvious constraint is that the two actions (in a pair) do not discard each other.

 Meanwhile, all methods called (in parallel, either summation or composition) from a `for` generator, having `offered` the action rate, are (and must _all_ be) blocked on `Deferred.get`'s method.
 As soon as one (pair of) `Deferred` is `complete`d, the rest - upon being discarded - will be semantically unblocked and canceled.
-Upon `complete`ion of a pair, a `CyclicBarrier[IO](3)` is also passed, such that all three fibers (the loop, the positive polarity action and the negative polarity action) `await`, and only continue as soon as - after the "communication" but not before its result -, the keys to be discarded are discarded and the keys to be enabled are enabled.
+Upon `complete`ion of a pair, a `CyclicBarrier[IO](3)` is also passed, such that all three fibers (a parallel fiber from the loop, the positive polarity action and the negative polarity action) `await`, and only continue as soon as - after the "communication" but not before its result -, the keys to be discarded are discarded and the keys to be enabled are enabled.

 Program
 -------